-ICSE Class 12th Chemistry consist of 16 units and the marks distribution is in the following manner.
-Each unit is allotted a particular number of marks and the whole paper is of 70 marks as a whole.
+ICSE Class 12th Chemistry consists of 16 units, and the marks distribution is in the following manner.
+Each unit is allotted a particular number of marks, and the whole paper is of 70 marks as a whole.

 Mark distribution is the major aspect which gives you an overall idea about the weightage of each and every unit.
-Apart from this, you can also refer previous years question paper, maximum last five years.
+Apart from this, you can also to refer Previous Years ISC Chemistry Question Papers, maximum last five years.
 By this, you get to know which question has been asked how many times, and what its marks allocations are.

 The next unit, which carries maximum marks after p-Block elements is Aldehydes, Ketones and Carboxylic acids.
 This unit consists of Aldehydes and Ketones: Nomenclature, nature of carbonyl group, methods of preparation, physical and chemical properties, mechanism of nucleophilic addition, the reactivity of alpha hydrogen in aldehydes: uses.
 Carboxylic Acids: Nomenclature, acidic nature, methods of preparation, physical and chemical properties; uses.

-ICSE Class 12 Chemistry consists of 16 units but it’s not that difficult to prepare since it involves so many interesting topics and real life phenomenon which makes it even more readable and realistic.
-For more information, to contact Byjus.com.
+ICSE Class 12 Chemistry consists of 16 units, but it’s not that difficult to prepare since it involves so many interesting topics and real-life phenomenon which makes it even more readable and realistic.
+For more information, visit BYJU’S website.